Fay's Drug

 Fay's Drug was a chain of drug stores that was founded in 1958 in Fairmount, New York.
-At its height, Fay's Drugs operated its core business, along with Wheels Discount Auto and The Paper Cutter Books and Office and Party Supply.
+At its height, Fay's Drugs operated its core business, along with Wheels Discount Auto Supply and The Paper Cutter.

+At its peak there were over 300 stores operating in New York and Northeast Pennsylvania.
+Fay's enjoyed #1 market share in Buffalo, Rochester, Syracuse and Albany.

 History

 Beginning

-In 1958, the first Fay's Drug Store was opened in Fairmount, New York by Henry A. Panasci, Jr. and his father Henry Panasci Sr. The store was named after Faye Panasci, wife of Henry Panasci, Jr.
+In 1958, the first Fay's Drug Store was opened in Fairmount, New York by Henry A. Panasci, Jr. and his father Henry Panasci Sr. The store was named after Faye Panasci, wife of Henry Panasci, Jr. Her name was Faye, but they intentionally left off the e to save money on signage.